TASC: Task-Aware Shared Control for Relational Telemanipulation: METHOD

 \section{METHOD}

-This section first formalizes the problem of multi-step teleoperation under shared control.
-To provide general-purpose, long-horizon assistance, we introduce TASC (see Fig.~\ref{fig:framework}), a framework consisting of: (1)~an open-vocabulary interaction graph that encodes functional object relationships (Sec.~\ref{sec:graph}); (2)~a goal inference module that maintains a belief over the user's task-level intent (Sec.~\ref{sec:prediction}); and (3)~a shared control policy that provides rotation assistance during both grasping and post-grasp object interaction (Sec.~\ref{sec:policy}).
+We address multi-step prehensile relational teleoperation under shared control, where a user operates a high-DoF robotic manipulator through low-dimensional motion input.
+To this end, we introduce TASC (see Fig.~\ref{fig:framework}), a framework consisting of: (1)~an open-vocabulary interaction graph that encodes functional object relationships (Sec.~\ref{sec:graph}); (2)~a goal inference module that maintains a belief over the user's task-level intent (Sec.~\ref{sec:prediction}); and (3)~a shared control policy that provides rotation assistance during both grasping and post-grasp object interaction (Sec.~\ref{sec:policy}).